...

 Oppositional Defiant Disorder (ODD) in adults can have significant impacts on relationships, employment, and overall well-being.
 However, with the right approach, individuals with ODD can see improvements in their symptoms and quality of life.
 Seeking professional help and accessing support resources are crucial steps in managing ODD as an adult.
 Research shows that early intervention and various forms of therapy can be effective in treating adult ODD.

 By developing coping strategies and utilizing a supportive network, individuals with ODD can navigate their journey towards recovery.
-It is important for adults with ODD to continue their treatment, actively practice healthy communication skills, and engage in self-care.
+Adults with ODD need to continue their treatment, actively practice healthy communication skills, and engage in self-care.
 The ongoing management of ODD involves maintaining progress, preventing relapse, and ensuring the overall well-being of the individual.

 In conclusion, while living with Oppositional Defiant Disorder as an adult presents challenges, it is possible to lead a fulfilling life with proper diagnosis, treatment, and ongoing management.
 By embracing a comprehensive approach and accessing the necessary support, individuals with ODD can overcome the obstacles they face and improve their overall well-being.